 Global Perspectives: 6 Hours

-In recognition of the interrelatedness of world cultures and the Christian mission of worldwide evangelism, the global literacy requirement ensures that a liberal arts education includes the development of skills, knowledge, or dispositions that will help students interact meaningfully with the world, specifically beyond the borders of the United States.
-The range of skills and content knowledge applicable to this category suggests that the general goals of global literacy may be met in a variety of ways through combinations of courses in the following menu.
+In recognition of the interrelatedness of world cultures and the Christian mission of worldwide evangelism, the global perspectives requirement ensures that a liberal arts education includes the development of skills, knowledge, or dispositions that will help students interact meaningfully with the world, specifically beyond the borders of the United States.
+The range of skills and content knowledge applicable to this category suggests that the general goals of global perspectives may be met in a variety of ways through combinations of courses in the following menu.